itstinghua/itstinghua.github.io/_pages/projects.md

   </div>
   <div class="project-text">
     <h3><a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9458274&tag=1">Source-seeking Robot</a></h3>
     <p>Experimental validation of source seeking control for unicycle robots with 3D-printed graphene-based airflow sensors.
-The algorithm ensures convergence to the source even with partial sensor failure.</p>
+The algorithm ensures convergence to the source even with partial sensor failure.
+    • T. Li, B. Jayawardhana, A. M. Kamat and A. G. P. Kottapalli, “Source-Seeking Control of Unicycle Robots With 3-D-Printed Flexible Piezoresistive Sensors”, in **IEEE Transactions on Robotics**, vol.38, no.1, pp. 448-462, Feb.
+2022, doi: 10.1109/TRO.2021.3076964.</p>
   </div>
 </div>